 Transform Your Invoice Approval Process with Automation

 Beyond developing a formal invoice approval process, the best choice you can make to improve your company’s efficiency, accuracy, and savings from invoice processing is to automate.
+Invoice approval software, or AP automation software, as part of an overall Procure-to-Pay software, like PurchaseControl, can achieve this goal.
 A 2018 report from research firm Levvel (formerly Paystream Advisors) found that the top three invoice processing concerns for enterprise organizations were missed discounts (44%), late payments (39%), and duplicate payments (29%)—three potential problems that are readily addressed through the power of automation.

 But it doesn’t end there.
 Cloud-based AP automation software—including invoice processing—gives your procurement and AP teams several immediate and powerful improvements, including: